phillipeaton/JETPAC_VIC-20_disassembly/README.md

 The collision testing sets bits in a return status byte that is then tested by the calling routine to see whether the collision is of relevance.

+A summary of the flowcharted routine:

+1. The routine is run for a single object in the object list at a time e.g. for one alien object, and the routine includes a loop iteration for each of the three platforms.

+1. The entry point to the routine is the top-leftmost code at `$30b3`, which loads the object X and Y values into zero page variables, then tests to see if the object is to the left of the current platform being tested.
+Platform co-ordinates and width are loaded from small lookup table.

+1. If the object is to the left of the platform, then further tests are made to see by how much, given the object bitmap has a width and the X and Y position of the object pertain to the bottom-left of the object.

+1. If the object is to right of the leftmost edge of the platform, then the large block of code at `$309B` is run, which looks up the width of the platform and calculates the distance of the object from the rightmost edge of the current platform, then uses the same test as the left side.

+1. If the object is not vertically overlapping a platform, the code `$3119` is run, which iterates to the next platform for the current object, otherwise the object is overlapping and thus position Y must be tested.

+1. The code in the bottom right hand corner tests to see if the object position Y causes it to overlap a platform.
+Note there are multiple exits using `JMP Set_Collision_Status`, which is JSR'd to in other places, but when called with a JMP, uses the JSR to exit the routine for the object.

+1. Once the object has been tested for collision with the platforms, it is then tested to see if the object has hit the ground and a collision status bit set accordingly and the routine exited.

+The reverse-engineered source code is reasonably well commented, but the exact meaning of each bit of the collision status byte is not documented, this could be improved upon.

 #### [Read Keyboard Joystick](https://github.com/phillipeaton/JETPAC_VIC-20_disassembly/blob/906f2c404933ebfa5af458bcecabfc5d900ac8df/dasmfw/jetpac.asm#L6105)

 Depending on user-selected game options, joystick or keyboard controls are read, with both being read through the VIA I/O interface chips.